 15. Use a blog to extend your site and keep your content fresh.
 Your blog should be an extension of your website (“https://www.yourwebsite.com/blogname” and not “https://yourwebsite.bloghost.com”)

 16. Place a robots.txt file on your server.
 This will instruct web robots which directories can or cannot be crawled by search engine spiders.

 17. Avoid using doorway or splash pages.
 Doorway pages are designed specifically for search engines and are considered another black hat tactic.
 Most search engines are capable of recognizing them, which makes them pointless.
 Splash pages are intended to be entryways to your site and usually consist of some type of flash animation.
 Although they might look cool, they take a long time to load and contain no content for search engines to crawl.

 18. Include the major Meta tags on all of your pages.
-While the “key words” tag is not as important as it used to be, it should still be included.
+While the “keywords” tag is not as important as it used to be, it should still be included.
 The “description” tag is more important since it is what search engines list after the title in their results.

 20. Hand submit your site to the major search engines.
 This is a simple step but can go a long way in getting your site listed.

 Now that you understand some of the basics of search engine optimization, you can decide if you want to go more in-depth and take the time to optimize your site further.
 You might also consider having your website optimized by a professional.
-Either way, you have at least minimized some of the things that can lower you website’s ranking, which could have cost you potential visitors.- Darcy Logan
+Either way, you have at least minimized some of the things that can lower your website’s ranking, which could have cost you, potential visitors.- Darcy Logan